 The better inference

 No single point compels belief on its own.
 Together they create a cumulative pressure.
 The literary challenge, the transmission history, the Prophet’s profile, the text’s sustained coherence, and the Quran’s commanding account of God all make the reduction to human authorship increasingly strained.
-The more the Quran is studied as a whole, the less “Muhammad wrote it” feels like a serious explanation and the more it functions as a placeholder for mystery.
+The more the Quran is studied as a whole, the less “Muḥammad wrote it” feels like a serious explanation and the more it functions as a placeholder for mystery.

 Read on its own terms, the matter becomes clearer.
 The Quran speaks with an authority that unifies truth, value, law, history, and worship in one voice.
 That integrated character is precisely what reductionist theories have failed to match.
-The stronger conclusion therefore remains the classical one: the Quran came through Muhammad, though it did not come from him.
+The stronger conclusion remains the classical one: the Quran came through Muḥammad, though it did not come from him.

-The question of human authorship is ultimately a question about tawhid.
+The question of human authorship is ultimately a question about tawḥīd.
 If God is real and has spoken, then the Quran’s origin is divine.
-If God is not real, then of course the Quran is human — but then the entire case for God, built through cosmology, fine-tuning, consciousness, and morality, must be answered first.
-The honest inquirer does not start by assuming the conclusion.
-Iman — genuine knowledge of truth — requires that the question of God’s existence be settled before the question of the Quran’s authorship can be meaningfully addressed.
+If God is not real, then of course the Quran is human.
+The entire case for God, built through cosmology, fine-tuning, consciousness, and morality, must be answered first.
+The honest inquirer does not start by assuming the conclusion. Īmān (genuine knowledge of truth) requires that the question of God’s existence be settled before the question of the Quran’s authorship can be meaningfully addressed.

-The question ultimately returns to tawhid.
-If God is real, conscious, and communicative — as the arguments from cosmology, consciousness, and morality converge toward — then the existence of a revealed text is not surprising.
-It is expected.
-Iman does not ask you to accept the Quran’s divine origin on blind faith.
-It asks you to examine the text, its preservation, its coherence, and its challenge — and to recognise what the evidence points toward.
+The question ultimately returns to tawḥīd.
+If God is real, conscious, and communicative (as the arguments from cosmology, consciousness, and morality converge toward) then the existence of a revealed text is expected, rather than surprising. Īmān asks you to examine the text, its preservation, its coherence, and its challenge, and to recognise what the evidence points toward, rather than to accept the Quran’s divine origin on blind faith.

-The question of whether Muhammad authored the Quran is ultimately a question about tawhid: does this text come from God, or from a man?
-The Islamic answer rests not on assertion but on examination — the text’s internal coherence, its linguistic uniqueness, its preservation, and the character of the man who delivered it.
-Iman is not credulity.
-It is the recognition of truth after honest evaluation.
+The question of whether Muḥammad authored the Quran is ultimately a question about tawḥīd: does this text come from God, or from a man?
+The Islamic answer rests on examination (the text’s internal coherence, its linguistic uniqueness, its preservation, and the character of the man who delivered it), rather than on assertion. Īmān is the recognition of truth after honest evaluation, rather than credulity.